suhaibasaeed/MongoDB/README.md

 * gt stands for **greater than**
   * Conversely lt is **less than**
 * Syntax example: `db.<collection>.find( { <field>: { $gt: <value> } } )`
-* In E.g below we want to find all parks founded after and not including1900:
+* In E.g below we want to find all parks founded after and not including 1900:
 ```
 {
  name: "Yosemite National Park",